Summersby95/meade-product-app/README.md

 For Testing information regarding this project please see the [TESTING.md](/TESTING.md) file.

-## Deployment
+## Running Locally

+To run this project locally you will first need to set up a database for all the data for this project.
 The database for this project is a MongoDB created using Mongo Atlas.

-To create a database similar to this one:
+To create a database similar to the one used in this project:

 1. Navigate to [MongoDB](https://www.mongodb.com/)
 2. *Sign In* or *Create an Account*